Anaheim High School: 21st century

+The Clayes Field bleachers, which had been originally constructed in 1922 and was the only building on the campus that had survived the earthquake in 1933, was condemned in the early 2000s and was demolished in 2017.

+The on-campus pool built during the 1940s had also fallen into disuse by the 1990s and was condemned in the early 2000s.
+In 2019, a new aquatic center was opened and was named in honor of Jon Urbanchek, a former swimming and water polo coach there who later gained fame coaching numerous U.S. Olympic teams.
+The current facility was constructed on the footprint of the old pool.

 The newest buildings on the west side of campus on West Street complement the Main building's Art Deco style.
 They were completed at the end of 2008 and classes started in February 2009.

 In 2013, the school was sanctioned by Educational Testing Service for violating Advanced Placement exam policies when a U.S. History teacher proctored an AP European History test.
 The school risked losing its ability to administer AP exams, and school board members have said they were not informed by staff about the issue.

 Athletics

-Anaheim's athletics teams are called the Colonists.
+Anaheim's athletic teams are called the Colonists.

+Football

 The 1956 Anaheim football team was CIF co-champions with Downey, playing to a 13–13 tie at the Los Angeles Memorial Coliseum.
-That game had an attendance of 41,383 fans, which remains the largest crowd in Southern Section history.
-Anaheim also won football championships in 1940 and 1967.
+That game had an official attendance of 41,383 fans, which remains the largest crowd in CIF-Southern Section history.
+Some accounts claim the actual attendance could have been closer to 50,000-60,000 fans.

+Baseball

+In 2022 Anaheim High School varsity baseball team went 22-11-1 and reached the CIF-Southern Section Division Division 6 championship game.